A cyber incident response plan is a key element of business security. Having the right...

-Cloud Security Downside: applications can quickly scale to take on more users, which can very quickly lead to dangerous amounts of personally identifiable information sitting on cloud servers which may not have been built to protect against attack.
+Cloud Security Downside: applications can quickly scale to take on more users, which can very quickly lead to dangerous amounts of personally identifiable information sitting on cloud servers that may not have been built to protect against attack.

 Threats to cloud security

-- Insider threat – a violation that happens as a result of employees, e.g. an employee is misusing authorised access.
+- Insider threat – a violation that happens as a result of employees, e.g. an employee misusing authorised access.